Michael Knowles (rugby league)

-Knowles has one first-grade honour to his name from when he played for Castleford (Heritage № 833).
+Knowles has one first-grade honour to his name from when he played for Castleford.
 He played in round 25 of 2006's Super League XI, here he came off the bench in a 48-10 loss away to Bradford.

 After being released by Featherstone he signed for Dewsbury in July 2017 on a deal lasting until the end of the 2018 season.